-Hebron is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hebron is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Hebron who work in office and administrative support (23.75%), management occupations (14.12%), and healthcare (6.82%).
+Unlike some towns, Hebron isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hebron are a mix of both white- and blue-collar jobs.
+Overall, Hebron is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Hebron who work in office and administrative support (19.79%), management occupations (14.34%), and sales jobs (9.56%).

-Hebron is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Hebron is a great place for families with children to consider.
+First of all, many other families with children live here, making Hebron a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Hebron has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hebron’s overall crime rate is lower than average for the country.

 Hebron is a somewhat ethnically-diverse town.
 The people who call Hebron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hebron residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hebron include Irish, English, Scots-Irish, and Polish.
+Important ancestries of people in Hebron include German, Irish, English, Danish, and Italian.

 The most common language spoken in Hebron is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include German/Yiddish and Polish.